webplatform/docs/tutorials/inheritance_and_cascade/index.md

 }</syntaxhighlight>
 </li>
 <li>
 <p>Save the CSS file and reload the document in your browser.
-Now the background of the whole document is bright blue, and all the text is white.
+Now the background of the whole document is bright blue, and all of the text is white.
 The white text color is inherited by the <code>&lt;body&gt;</code> element and passed on to all children of <code>body</code> — in this case the heading and the paragraph.
-The heading and paragraph don’t however inherit the background but instead will default to <code>transparent</code>, so the net visual result will be white text on a blue background.</p>
+The heading and paragraph do not, however, inherit the background but instead default to <code>transparent</code>, so the net visual result is white text displayed on a blue background.</p>
 </li>
 <li>
 <p>Add another new rule to the style sheet:</p>